donovantran/cse15l-lab-reports/report1.md

 Working Directory: /home

-1. `ls` in this situation shows all the directory in `/home`, which in this particular case only has "lecture1". `ls` is used to list all the directories in the path.
+1. `ls` in this situation shows all the directory in `/home`, which in this particular case only has "lecture1".
+The 'ls' command in general is used to show all the files within a directory or path.
+In other cases, there may be more files or directories within the given working directory.
+In those cases, there may be more displayed when running the command `ls`.
 ![Image](ls2.png)

 Working Directory: /home